Skip to main content

 Why are so many new Princeton homes on septic instead of sewer?

-Princeton's 30.6% annual growth has outpaced sewer infrastructure, so many new homes are built on septic systems.
-The city even enacted a temporary construction moratorium in 2024 to let infrastructure catch up (City of Princeton).
-New subdivisions are being developed faster than the city can extend sewer lines.
+Princeton's explosive growth has outpaced municipal sewer infrastructure expansion.
+New subdivisions are being developed faster than the city can extend sewer lines, so many new homes are built on septic systems.
+This is common in fast-growing Texas suburbs.
 Some developments may eventually connect to municipal sewer when it becomes available, while others may remain on septic long-term.

 I'm new to septic.
 What do I need to know?